The Unprofitable Valley Or: Why So Much Stuff Is Mediocre

 But what if you decide to continue on with your foolish ways of doing things the right way?
 Whats up with this miserable Valley and why are you working late all the time?

 Notice anything about the specialist?
-His story involves working harder than average– for less return per hour than average– for a long while.
-It requires special circumstances– either innovation (which by definition must be special, otherwise it would simply be part of the status quo) or extra hard work or luck or most likely a combination of the three.
+Their story involves working harder than average– for less return per hour than average– for a long while.
+It requires special circumstances– either innovation or extra hard work or luck or most likely a combination of the three.
 For this reason, until we can get Matrix-style mindjacks and surpass the boundaries of barrier knowledge and language deficiency, you will always be looking extra hard for that honest and skilled car mechanic, and when you do meet him you can look in his eyes and know he has been through the Valley to get to you.